SPhillips1337/AIChatbot/Plan.md

 The proof-of-concept has matured into a production-style hybrid push/pull chat system with persistent memory and Phase‑3 personality features.

 - **Frontend (HTML/JS)**: A single-page chat interface served directly from the webhook API at `/chat`.
-It uses WebSockets for proactive thoughts and HTTP (Fetch) for user messages so UI and API share the same origin.
+It prompts users for a display name, stores a device-bound ID in `localStorage`, and uses WebSockets for proactive thoughts plus HTTP (Fetch) for user messages so UI and API share the same origin.
 - **Backend (Node.js)**: The Express.js webhook API (`webhook-api/server.js`) manages chat logic, proactive engagement timers, admin APIs, the dashboard data feed, and WebSocket push delivery.
 - **Remote AI Models**: The server calls OpenAI-compatible endpoints for `/v1/chat/completions` and `/v1/embeddings` (e.g., Ollama, OpenRouter).
 A `DEV_MOCK` flag or `/api/admin/dev-mock` toggles canned responses for local testing.
 - **Memory (Qdrant Vector DB)**: Conversations, news context, and thoughts are stored in Qdrant (`@qdrant/js-client-rest`).
 Embeddings come from the remote endpoint; dev-mock returns deterministic vectors for development.